The Gate Dielectric in MOSFETs

 What is a Gate Dielectric?

-The gate dielectric is a crucial component in MOSFET field-effect transistors, providing the electric insulation and capacitance necessary to perform electronic functions.
+and capacitance necessary to perform electronic functions.
 Its performance is strongly influenced by its atomic structure and chemical composition.
 Metallic impurities contaminating the dielectric degrade its insulating and capacitive properties.
 Impurities also cause local reductions in the tunnel barrier and can induce traps that introduce a leakage path for charge carriers.

 Maintaining the quality and reliability of gate oxide is one of the most challenging tasks in a semiconductor fab.
 In advanced CMOS technologies, the gate oxide thickness has shrunk to less than 30A thick — only about ten atomic layers — and its critical to maintain consistent quality across a twelve-inch wafer.
 With industry projections of further shrinkage of feature sizes, this trend will require the introduction of new gate dielectric materials that can meet demanding requirements.